jhasu0202/ipl-sql-analysis/README.md

 # 🏏 IPL Data Analysis using SQL

 A complete SQL project analyzing IPL cricket data using MySQL.
-Built to demonstrate real-world SQL skills for Data Analyst roles.
+Built to demonstrate real-world SQL skills relevant to **Data Analyst** roles.

+---

+## 🎯 Objective

+The goal of this project is to analyze IPL match and player performance data using SQL to derive insights such as top-performing players, team performance trends, venue advantages, and season-wise statistics — simulating real-world sports analytics use cases.

 ---